KSBA compactification of the moduli space of K3 surfaces with purely non-symplectic automorphism of order four: Introduction

 Hodge theory is another standard tool one could use to compactify a given moduli space of varieties.
 Here we leave some related works.
-In \cite{DM86}, Deligne and Mostow proved that the symmetric GIT quotient $(\PP^1)^8\git\SL_2$ is isomorphic to the Satake-Baily-Borel compactification $\overline{\cB/\Gamma}^*$ of the quotient of a five-dimensional complex ball $\cB$ by an arithmetic group $\Gamma$.
+In \cite{DM86}, Deligne and Mostow proved that the symmetric GIT quotient $(\PP^1)^8\git\SL_2$ is isomorphic to the Satake--Baily--Borel compactification $\overline{\cB/\Gamma}^*$ of the quotient of a five-dimensional complex ball $\cB$ by an arithmetic group $\Gamma$.
 This is proved using periods of a family of curves arising as the $\mathbb{Z}/4\mathbb{Z}$-covers of $\PP^1$ branched along eight points.

 There are two interesting problems.
 One may wonder how GIT compactifications and Hodge theoretic compactifications are related.
 In the literature, one celebrated example of interaction between Hodge theory and GIT is the case of K3 surfaces with a degree two polarization.
-More precisely, in \cite{Loo86} it is shown that a small partial resolution of the Satake-Baily-Borel compactification for such K3 surfaces is isomorphic to a partial Kirwan desingularization of the GIT quotient for sextic plane curves.
+More precisely, in \cite{Loo86} it is shown that a small partial resolution of the Satake--Baily--Borel compactification for such K3 surfaces is isomorphic to a partial Kirwan desingularization of the GIT quotient for sextic plane curves.
 The moduli space of K3 surfaces which are double covers of $\PP^1\times\PP^1$ branched along a curve of class $(4,4)$ were recently investigated in \cite{LO18} from the point of view of GIT and Hodge theory.
-Again, in our context of moduli space of K3 surfaces with purely non-symplectic automorphism of order four, these two perspectives give the same answer up to finite group action.
+In our context of moduli space of K3 surfaces with purely non-symplectic automorphism of order four, the GIT compactification and the Satake--Baily--Borel compactification give the same answer after quotienting by $S_8$ \cite{Kon07}.

-Usually GIT and Hodge theoretic compactifications do not have a strong modular interpretation.
-Thus we have the second interesting problem - Finding a modular compactification of the given moduli space.
+Usually, GIT and Hodge theoretic compactifications do not have a strong modular interpretation.
+Thus we have the second interesting problem: finding a modular compactification of the given moduli space.
 From the perspective of moduli theory, the KSBA compactification is arguably the best known theoretical approach.
+Motivated by this, in \cite{GKS21} it is shown that the KSBA compactification $\overline{\bK}$ is isomorphic to the quotient by $(S_4\times S_4)\rtimes S_2$ of the unique toroidal compactification of the above Deligne--Mostow ball quotient $\mathcal{B}/\Gamma$.